PHD IN RHETORIC AND WRITING

-The Rhetoric & Writing doctoral program aims to prepare the next generation of leaders in the discipline of Rhetoric & Writing across all areas of a higher-education career: research, teaching, outreach, & national and institutional service.
-We understand that our discipline requires outstanding leaders across the higher education mission and in many types of institutions.
+The Rhetoric and Writing doctoral program aims to prepare the next generation of leaders in the discipline of Rhetoric and Writing across all areas of a higher-education career: research, teaching, outreach, and national and institutional service.
+Our discipline requires outstanding leaders across the higher education mission and in many types of institutions.
 This mission guides our recruitment, our curriculum, our support packages, and our mentoring philosophy.
-It asks a lot of both students and faculty, but it also makes the program an exciting place to be.
+We ask a lot of both students and faculty, but our commitments also make the program an exciting place to be.

 2. Concentration Requirements

 The purpose of the concentration requirement is for PhD students to develop a specialized area of study complementary to their rhetoric/writing degree.
 A concentration consists of at least nine credits of course work (typically, three courses) in a specialized area at the graduate level.
 Every PhD student is required to develop one concentration; however, our experience has shown us that most students do work that crosses and/or combines “official” concentrations.
 We encourage that creativity and embrace the innovations to our discipline that comes from it.

 AL 881 Teaching with Technology (3 credits; or an acceptable alternative)

 One course in language, literacy, and culture:

 WRA 992 Seminar in Literacy Studies (3 credits)